Lan Na: Burmese rule

-The kingdom then came to conflict over Shan states with the expansionist Burmese king Bayinnaung.
+The kingdom then fell into conflict with the expansionist Burmese king Bayinnaung over the Shan states.
 Bayinnaung's forces invaded Lan Na from the north, and Mekuti surrendered on 2 April 1558.
 Encouraged by Setthathirath, Mekuti revolted during the Burmese–Siamese War (1563–64).
-But the king was captured by Burmese forces in November 1564, and sent to the-then Burmese capital of Pegu.
+Burmese forces captured him in November 1564 and sent him to the Burmese capital at Pegu.
 Bayinnaung then made Wisutthithewi, a Lan Na royal, the queen regnant of Lan Na.
 After her death, Bayinnaung appointed one of his sons Nawrahta Minsaw (Noratra Minsosi), viceroy of Lan Na in January 1579.
 Burma allowed a substantial degree of autonomy for Lan Na but strictly controlled the corvée and taxation.

-After Bayinnaung, his massive empire quickly unraveled.
-Siam successfully revolted (1584–93), after which all the vassals of Pegu went their own way by 1596–1597.
+Bayinnaung's empire unravelled quickly after his death.
+Siam revolted successfully between 1584 and 1593, and by 1596 or 1597 the vassals of Pegu had all gone their own way.
 Lan Na's Nawrahta Minsaw declared independence in 1596.
 In 1602, Nawrahta Minsaw became a vassal of King Naresuan of Siam.
-However, Siam's control was short-lived.
-The actual suzerainty effectively ended with Naresuan's death in 1605.
-By 1614, Siam's control over Lan Na was at most nominal.
-When the Burmese returned, the ruler of Lan Na, Thado Kyaw (Phra Choi), sought and received help from Lan Xang, not his nominal overlord Siam, which did not send any help.
+Siamese control was short-lived.
+It ended in practice with Naresuan's death in 1605, and by 1614 it was nominal at most.
+When the Burmese returned, the ruler of Lan Na, Thado Kyaw (Phra Choi), sought and received help from Lan Xang rather than from Siam, his nominal overlord, which sent none.
 After 1614, vassal kings of Burmese descent ruled Lan Na for over one hundred years.
 Siam did try to take over Lan Na in 1662–1664 but failed.

-By the 1720s, the Toungoo dynasty was on its last legs.
+By the 1720s the Toungoo dynasty was near its end.
 In 1727, Chiang Mai revolted because of high taxation.
 The resistance forces drove back the Burmese army in 1727–1728 and 1731–1732, after which Chiang Mai and Ping valley became independent.
 Chiang Mai became a vassal again in 1757 to the new Burmese dynasty.
 It revolted again in 1761 with Siamese encouragement but the rebellion was suppressed by January 1763.
-In the 1765, the Burmese used Lan Na as a launching pad to invade the Laotian states, and Siam itself.
+In 1765 the Burmese used Lan Na as the base for invasions of the Lao states and of Siam itself.